non toxic cleaning products

 Non Toxic Cleaners (with natural essential oils)

-I have had severe chemical sensitivity.
-But fortunately it is much better now!
-A few years ago I had a severe asthma attack from walking into a hotel that had just shampooed the carpets.
-I’ve had migraines from someone wearing cologne.
-One time I almost fainted while driving my dog home from the groomer when she forgot and applied perfume to my dog.
-A lung full of gasoline fumes caused my legs to give out one day.
+She used to have migraines from someone wearing cologne.
+One time she even almost fainted while driving her dog home from the groomer who had applied perfume to the dog.
+A lung full of gasoline fumes would cause her legs to give out.

 References: